-- 1. An applicant must be enrolled in a chiropractic college or be a graduate with a Doctor of Chiropractic degree to register for the NBCE. - 2.
-Students on conduct or academic probation must petition in writing to the Dean of the College to be approved to sit for the NBCE. - Students matriculating Fall 2019 or after must successfully pass the Logan Academic Year One and Academic Year Two benchmark exam prior to sitting for any part of the NBCE exam.
+- 1. An applicant must be enrolled in a chiropractic college or be a graduate with a Doctor of Chiropractic degree to register for NBCE examinations. - 2.
+Students on conduct or academic probation must petition in writing to the Dean of the College to be approved to sit for NBCE. - Students matriculating in Fall 2019 or after must successfully pass the Logan Academic Year One and Academic Year Two benchmark exam prior to sitting for any part of the NBCE examinations.